The story behind Hag Al Laila: Why the UAE celebrates two weeks before Ramadan

 Families also mark the occasion by preparing special foods, particularly luqaimaat, fried dumplings soaked in date honey which are usually reserved for major celebrations such as Eid or weddings.

-“Hag Al Laila was a simple, neighbourhood-based celebration, with whatever sweets were available to be shared,” Yousef explained.
+“Hag Al Laila was a simple, neighbourhood-based celebration, with whatever sweets were available to be shared,” she explained.

 Hag Al Laila is a reminder that Emirati culture has always placed children, community, and generosity at its center.
 Even as the country has modernized, these moments of shared joy continue to connect generations and keep cultural memory alive.Sara Yousef, Cultural Presenter at the Sheikh Mohammed Centre for Cultural Understanding (SMCCU)